The Petit Lenormand deck is available now. Limited stock

 The body endures a tension that freezes and settles.

-For health, this combination may speak of musculoskeletal pain that crystallizes, physical tensions that freeze in the back, neck, or shoulders, or a nervous state that transforms into blockage.
-Whip points to repeated efforts, abrupt movements, a harsh rhythm for the body.
-Mountain indicates rigidity, slow recovery, the feeling of being heavy or limited in movement.
-Moon highlights the psychosomatic dimension and emotional permeability: the atmosphere, conflicts, frustrations imprint on the body.
-Scythe reminds of the necessity for a clear action: to consult, radically change lifestyle, stop a harmful habit, or interrupt an activity that damages health.
+In terms of health, this combination may refer to musculoskeletal pain that crystallizes, physical tensions that freeze in the back, neck, or shoulders, or a nervous state that transforms into blockage.
+The Whip points to repeated efforts, abrupt movements, and a harsh rhythm for the body.
+The Mountain indicates rigidity, slow recovery, and the feeling of being heavy or limited in movement.
+The Moon highlights the psychosomatic dimension and emotional permeability: the atmosphere, conflicts, and frustrations imprint on the body.
+The Scythe reminds us of the necessity for a clear action: to consult a professional, radically change one's lifestyle, stop a harmful habit, or interrupt an activity that is detrimental to health.

 Objects